univalence/zio-notion/docs/database/update-db.md

 }
 ```

+`$$"col1"` is an alias for `$"col1".definition`.

-In this example, we apply three different patches to the notion page:
+In this example, we apply three different patches to the notion database:
-- We update the property "col1" applying the *ceil* function to the already existing number
+- We rename the property schema "col1" to "Column 1"
-- We set the property "col2" with a start date and an end date 14 days later
+- We cast the property "col2" to be a number with the **euro** unit
-- We archive the page
+- We rename the database as "My database"